Eclipse-SDV-Hackathon-Accenture/maestro-challenge/README.md

 If you have decided to use BlueChi, you will find an easy to use development environment in the subfolder [eclipse-bluechi](./eclipse-bluechi/README.md), which you can use for all maestro challenges.

+### Azure Subscription

+Please see the [SDV Hackathon Azure Pass Code Instructions](./docs/azure/azure_code_redeem_instructions.md) for redeeming an Azure pass code if you are interested in using resources on Azure.

 ## In-Vehicle Software Stack Overview